gruntwork-io/docs/docs/reference/services/networking/virtual-private-cloud-vpc.md

 <a name="create_flow_logs" className="snap-top"></a>

 * [**`create_flow_logs`**](#create_flow_logs) &mdash; If you set this variable to false, this module will not create VPC Flow Logs resources.
 This is used as a workaround because Terraform does not allow you to use the 'count' parameter on modules.
 By using this parameter, you can optionally create or not create the resources within this module.

+<a name="create_igw" className="snap-top"></a>

+* [**`create_igw`**](#create_igw) &mdash; Whether the VPC will create an Internet Gateway.
+There are use cases when the VPC is desired to not be routable from the internet, and hence, they should not have an Internet Gateway.
+For example, when it is desired that public subnets exist but they are not directly public facing, since they can be routed from other VPC hosting the IGW.

 <a name="create_network_acls" className="snap-top"></a>